gusanchedev/prj-02-stats-preview-card-component/README.md

 ### The challenge

-Users should be able to:
+Users should be able to see the following screenshot.

-- See hover states for interactive elements

 ### Screenshot